 Often times, my brother would join me at summer camps.
 This way, I wouldn’t be attending summer camp with vision impairment alone.
 Though we didn’t stick together very often, it still helped to have a familiar face.
 For some camps, a friend or two would join me as well, which made the camps even more fun.

 I can count on more than one hand the amount of times I fell into open bodies of water at camp.
 This wasn’t the counselor’s fault, or even my own- sometimes these things just happen.
 As a result, I would take additional caution when around areas like this and would ask the camp counselor or other staff member for additional assistance when necessary.

 Bring a change of clothes and spare glasses

 Speaking of open bodies of water, always bring extra clothes and spare glasses in case of an unexpected swim.
-I remember one day when I fell in a creek during a rock hopping activity, I didn’t have extra clothes and wore my friend’s shorts for the rest of the day.
+This is especially important for those attending summer camp with vision impairment.
+I remember one day when I fell in a creek during a rock hopping activity.
+I didn’t have extra clothes and wore my friend’s shorts for the rest of the day.
 From that day on, I always made sure to have extra clothes.

 Know your limits

 At another camp I attended, there was a daily sports activity, usually volleyball or four-square.
-Because I have trouble with sports and tracking flying objects, I would always sit out during these activities and find something else to do in the meantime.
+Because I have trouble with sports and tracking flying objects, I would always sit out during these activities.
+Instead, I would find something else to do in the meantime.
 It was better for me and created less stress for everyone else.

 Don’t be afraid to try new things